csci5117s23/project-2-the-runtime-terrors/README.md

 **Is there anything special we need to know in order to effectively test your app? (optional):**

 * Need to enable push notifications in browser or mobile to allow for them to be sent
+* Click the bell in the navigation bar to enable push notifications.
+Then, either click allow push notifications in the popup that appears, or manually enable push notifications in settings.
+After this, push notifications should be sent to your device.

 ## Screenshots of Site